jvassev/ansinetes/README.md

 Ansible must be configured to store facts in json files (the `fact_caching = jsonfile` setting).
 Facts are later used by the ansinetes script.
 If you expect facts to change just delete this directory and it will be populated next time a runbook is played.

 # Starting over
 Run any of the *-bootstrap playbooks as often as you like.
 After boostraping you may need to run the *-up or *-down playbooks.
 Runbooks try to be idempotent and do as little work as possible.
-The boostrap scripts will cause downtime as they will stop all services unconditionally.

 ## Regenerating the CA
 Delete the security/ca.pem file, security/certs/* and run kt-ca-init again.
 The `etcd-bootstrap.yaml` and `Kubernetes-boostrap.yaml` need to be run again to distribute the new certificates and keys.
-By judiciously deleting *.pem file from the `cert` dir you can retrigger key re-generation and redistribution.
+By judiciously deleting *.pem file from the `cert` dir you can retrigger key re-generation and re-distribution.

 ## Purging cluster state
-`etcd-bootstrap.yaml` will purge etcd state.
+`etcd-purge.yaml` will purge etcd state.
 If you've messed up only Kubernetes, you can run only the `kubernetes-purge.yaml` playbook.

 ## Rotate SSH keys
 Run the playbook `ssh-keys-rotate.yaml`.
 This will prevent ansible from talking to your vms unless you update the `vagrant/user-data` file with the security/new ansible-ssh-key.pub before the next reboot.

 # Recommended workflow
-This project directory fully captures the cluster config state including the Ansible scripts and Kubernetes customization.
+The project directory fully captures the cluster config state including the Ansible scripts and Kubernetes customization.
 You can keep it under source control.
 You can later change the playbooks and/or the `hosts` file.
 The `ansinetes` script is guarateed to work with somewhat modified project defaults.

 I also prefer naming the ansible hosts in order not to deal with IPs.
 The kubelets assigns a label "ansinetes:{name}" to the nodes for usability.
 But really, every way is the right way as long as the hosts file contains the required groups.

 # Why use ansinetes?
 You would find ansinetes useful if you:
 * want to test Kubernetes in an HA, multi-node deployment
+* you are in a somewhat contrainted environment and want to make best use of a static pool of machines
 * have some spare CoreOS VMs and want to quickly make a secure kube cluster with sensible config
 * want to try the Kubernetes bleeding edge and can't wait for the packages to arrive for your distro
 * want to painlessly try out obscure Kubernetes options